 Creative Writing Circle

-ODESI and the Writing and Learning Centre (WLC) are launching a creative writing group for students of colour and Indigenous students.
+ODESI and the Writing and Learning Centre (WLC) launched a creative writing group for students of colour and Indigenous students.
 This initiative arose from constituent requests for programming and initiatives designed to meet the needs of racialized students and increased opportunities for mentorship and community building.
-Facilitated by the WLC’s Coordinator, Carrianne Leung, this co-curricular group will seek to bring voices from the margins and to centre and celebrate a range of narratives in all their complexities.
+Facilitated by the WLC’s manager, Carrianne Leung, this co-curricular group seeks to bring voices from the margins and to centre and celebrate a range of narratives in all their complexities.
 Shameless Magazine, a nationally distributed publication focusing on young women and trans youth, will be supporting the workshops and offering publication opportunities to participants.
-The aim is to create a print publication at the end of the year featuring writing reflecting diverse creative writers from across OCAD U.

 Click here to see our past news items.